CALL FOR PAPERS 2025

 • Chapters that do not conform to the templates will be rejected.
 These must be submitted in Word or OpenOffice format.

-• Please note that the publication of the chapter in the digital book must be in English.
+• The chapter for Option 3 (Peter Lang) must be written in English.
 It is recommended and preferable not to use automatic translation software into English, as it distorts the content and form of the text.
 In the event that this type of translation is detected, the Editorial Committee may return the text for correction to the authors, prior to peer review and evaluation.

 FINAL CONSIDERATIONS